-Todd L. Hicks, DNP, MNA, CRNA Program Director, School of Nurse Anesthesia Professor School of Nurse Anesthesia University of Mobile
+Todd L. Hicks, DNP, MNA, CRNA Executive Dean, College of Health Professions Program Director, School of Nurse Anesthesia Professor School of Nurse Anesthesia University of Mobile

 Faculty and Staff Directory

 The following faculty are available to assist you in understanding the curriculum, policies, and procedures in completing the Doctor of Nurse Anesthesia Practice degree.